About Our Programs

 Additional Costs: Trash Policy Fee: $75 | Garden Activity: $75

 How did different people adapt to the changing social and economic conditions of early San José?
 Through a number of hands-on activities, students learn how the region’s geography impacted the local economy and distinguish among the different economic systems under the Tamien Nation, the Spanish Empire, and the Mexican and American governments in California.
-In the end, students will feel connected to the struggles and choices of early San José residents, specifically Roberto Balerimo, Antonio Suñol, Stefano Splivalo, and their families.
+In the end, students will feel connected to the struggles and choices of early San José residents, specifically Roberto Balermino, Antonio Suñol, Stefano Splivalo, and their families.

-Funding Assistance Programs
+Funding Assistance

 Title I Grant